 Better true wireless earbuds

 Conventional Bluetooth audio creates a single link between a source device like a smartphone and a set of wireless headphones.
 For wireless headphones, it’s a reliable technology because the headphones split the stereo signal into separate channels and a physical wire connects the two sides.
-With true wireless earbuds, it’s trickier.
-Typically, one of the earbuds must act as the wireless connection to the phone and then create a secondary wireless connection to the other earbud.
+With

 This arrangement often results in poor connections, with one or both earbuds dropping signals.
 LE Audio simplifies this considerably by letting phones create separate connections to each earbud.
 The specification keeps these separate streams in near-perfect sync, which should simultaneously improve both connection reliability and audio lag (the time it takes for you to hear the audio signal).